IzharFine/EzTable/README.md

-# EzTable
+# EzTable 0.1
-EzTable Version 0.1, Smart DataTable.<br />
+Smart DataTable, built by Izhar Fine.<br />
 An easy way to convert simpale table to smart datatable.

 # Introduction